cds-snc/notification-documentation/src/en/send.md

 ### File types and size requirements
 You can upload PDF, CSV, .jpeg, .png, .odt, .txt, .rtf,  Microsoft Excel and Microsoft Word Document files.
 Your email including the file must be smaller than 10MB.

-[Contact us](https://notification.canada.ca/contact) if you need to send other file types.
+If you need to send other file types, [contact us](https://notification.canada.ca/contact).

 ### Sending methods